blackblood/deforest/README.md

 `write_logs_to_db_every`: Deforest will persist data from the log file to the DB every `write_logs_to_db_every`.
 Change this to `5.minutes` or `1.hour` or anything else, depending on your application workload.

 `current_admin_method_name`: `/deforest` urls are restricted only to logged in admins.
 You need to tell Deforest how to access the current logged in admin user object.
 By default, it's set to `current_admin`

+`track_dirs`: add or remove directories you want deforest to track. default: ["/app/models", "/app/controllers", "/app/helpers"]

+`render_source_on_browser`: (true|false) whether deforest should read your source files and render the usage data in browser.
+Deforest checks if admin is logged-in before rendering source code on the browser.
+However, if you are not comfortable with your source code being accessible from a browser, you can set this to false.

 `most_used_percentile_threshold`: Percentile threshold to tell Deforest what methods should be considered most used.